 Critical Civic Inquiry Summer Institute

-“Prior to being involved in the institute, I believed that doing research was looking at what others had said about a certain topic, not being an individual producer of knowledge.
-I gained so much experience working with youth and helping lead programs without being overbearing and lecturing constantly.” – Josie Valadez, CU student and CCI teacher, double-major in Ethnic Studies and Psychology, double-minor in Education and Women & Gender Studies
+“Prior to being involved in the Institute, I believed that doing research was looking at what others had said about a certain topic, not being an individual producer of knowledge.” – Josie Valadez, CU student and CCI teacher, double-major in Ethnic Studies and Psychology, double-minor in Education and Women & Gender Studies